Carolyn Ainslie, vice president for finance and treasurer

 Note also that significant decreases (25% or more for grants or an amount specified by the sponsor for contracts) in the effort by key personnel to a project require coordination with and/or advance approval by a federal sponsor; non-federal sponsors may have similar requirements.
 This applies to changes in committed levels of effort to be cost shared on the project, as well as to that which will be charged directly to the project.

-Proposals which include the purchase of special-purpose equipment required for the exclusive use of the sponsored project or program may include an offer of University funds to pay for all or part of the cost of such equipment.
+Proposals which include the purchase of special-purpose equipment required for the exclusive use of the sponsored project may include an offer of University funds to pay for all or part of the cost of such equipment.
 The portion of the purchase price paid by the University must be charged directly to a cost sharing Project Grant in support of the award.

 PIs should not commit the use of existing equipment, whether University-owned or government-owned, as cost sharing.
 This equipment should be characterized as "available for the performance of the sponsored agreement at no direct cost to the project."